raspberrypi/documentation/configuration/pin-configuration.md

 5. `pin_defines`

    This section is used to set specific VideoCore functionality to particular pins.
-This enables the user to move the camera power enable pin to somewhere different, or move the HDMI hotplug postion; in other words, things that Linux has no control over.
+This enables the user to move the camera power enable pin to somewhere different, or move the HDMI hotplug position; in other words, things that Linux has no control over.
 Please refer to the example DTS file below.

 ## Clock configuration